ReactUnity/core/README.md

 - Run `npm start` from React project
 - Click play in Unity

 The documentation on the [main website](https://reactunity.github.io) is under development.
-You can also read detailed instructions in outdated [wiki](https://github.com/ReactUnity/core/wiki).
+You can also read detailed instructions in the outdated [wiki](https://github.com/ReactUnity/core/wiki).

 ## Known Issues

-- Not well tested yet
 - Low documentation coverage

-> Feel free to share all your questions, proposals and feedbacks by opening issues.
-This package is in its early stages and looking for constructive feedback.
+> Most of ReactUnity's features are not well documented yet.
+All questions, bug reports and requests are welcome.
+> You can share them by opening issues or posting them in the [Discord server](https://discord.gg/UY2EFW5ZKG).

 ## Resources and References